Police: Woman opened fire in Dallas airport; cop shot her

 “I heard about 10 more shots while I was running away,” said Warner, who couldn’t discern what the argument was about.

-A spokeswoman for Love Field, which is one of the Dallas-Fort Worth area’s two major airports, said early Monday afternoon that airport operations were suspended and would resume once police finished investigating.
-The Transporation Safety Administration tweeted at around 2 p.m. that normal security checkpoints had resumed.
+Love Field, which is one of the Dallas-Fort Worth area’s two major airports, suspended airport operations after the shooting but said at around 3:45 p.m. that they had resumed.
 The Federal Aviation Administration held up flights for a couple of hours while police investigated, but flights were cleared to resume around mid-afternoon.

 A spokesman for Southwest Airlines, which uses Love Field as a hub, said the airline canceled most of its flights that were scheduled to depart or arrive at Love Field before 6 p.m.
 CDT.
 Southwest canceled 85 flights at Love Field on Monday, according to the flight tracking website FlightAware.